 The factors that make a case more complex and therefore more costly include:

-- there being defects in legal title or other legal problems that need to be resolved;
+- there being defects in legal title, planning breaches or other legal problems that need to be resolved;

 - the property being newly or recently built or refurbished with negotiations over contractual recourse for defects to the original contractor, developer or seller;

 - the property being unregistered and/or leasehold, whether the matter involves a sale or a purchase;